scottwf/solarscope/README.md

 - **Upload SaskPower CSV/ZIP**: Drag-and-drop or select your data file
 - **Daily/weekly/monthly summaries**
 - **Download your data as CSV**
+- **Admin page**: Streamlined settings for SolarEdge API, weather location (with validation and feedback), and user-friendly upload/download tools
+- **Improved error handling and feedback** throughout the admin panel

 ---